Fits a Cox model with treatment weights $$w(A) = \sum_a I(A=a)/\pi(a|X)$$, where $$\pi(a|X) = P(A=a|X)$$.

 - pi0

-fixed simple weights
+Fixed simple weights (if

-- se.cluster
+estpr=0).- se.cluster

-to compute GEE type standard errors when additional cluster structure is present
+To compute GEE-type standard errors when additional cluster structure is present.

 - ...